salahnomad/salahnomad.github.io/content/about/philosophy/algorithmic-sardine-philosophy/index.md

 The **Algorithmic Sardine** offers a more resilient, sustainable path.
 They move in schools (community), follow currents of value (purpose), and their passage nourishes the entire ecosystem.
 The shark may build a fortune.
 The sardine school sustains a world.

-This philosophy is the active expression of **[Rooted Nomadism](/about/philosophy/salah-philosophy/)**.
+This philosophy is the active expression of the Art of Moving, one of the two core laws that form the [**foundations of the Rooted Nomadism philosophy**](/about/philosophy/rooted-nomadism-philosophy/).
 It's how the olive tree learns to swim.

 ## Your Invitation to Navigate